asoonami/personal-user-manual/README.md

 DISC: _SCI Steadiness Conscientiousness Influence_
 Strengthfinder Themes: _Relator | Arranger | Input | Learner | Responsibility_

-- Originally born and raised in Kuala Lumpur, Malaysia, I've been living in St. Louis for 20+ years and received my US Citizenship 5 years ago.
+- Born and raised in Kuala Lumpur, Malaysia, currently living in St. Louis, and received my US Citizenship 5 years ago.
-- I'm on ESRI's - Professional Services - Midwest Regional Office, managing engagements & projects.
-Managing complex variables and organizing to simplify is my [Ordinary Superpowers](https://www.asuperpoweredlife.com/).
+- Professional Services - Midwest Regional Office.
+Current roles: Tech Consulting Coordinator, Project Manager
-- Fav podcasts: Marketplace with Kai Ryssdal, How I Built This with Guy Raz, Planet Money, and multitudes of National Public Radio (NPR) programming.
+- Fav podcasts: Marketplace with Kai Ryssdal, How I Built This with Guy Raz, Planet Money, Mapscaping with Daniel O'Donahue
-- Lately, I am exploring businesses that embraces [Stakeholder Capitalism](https://www.instituteforcorporatetransformation.com/podcast)
+- Lately, I am exploring [Stakeholder Capitalism](https://www.instituteforcorporatetransformation.com/podcast)

 ### How to get ahold of me and my time
-- MS Teams works for quick answers, and email for detailed responses
+- MS Teams for quick answers
-- To reach me outside of core office hour, text my mobile 314-482-6693
+- Outside of core office hour, text my mobile 314-482-6693
 - Core working hours are 9am-6pm central time.
-Generally easier got me to work later than to start earlier
 - You can schedule over any "tentative" meetings on my calendar

 ### Preferred Working Style
 - Like transparency and stay well informed
-- Prefer pairing or small team collaboration rather than large meetings.
+- Prefer small team collaboration to large meetings.
-- Tend to listen first to gather information, before responding.
-If I am quiet and staring into space, I am not ignoring you.
-I am merely thinking before responding.
+- Tend to listen first to gather information, before responding
+- Visual communicator, and am bias towards diagrams, workflows, and screen sharing during meetings
-- If group concensus is lacking, I will generally make a decision to move us forward.
-If you think a different decision is needed, I will not be offended if you bring it up.
+- If group concensus is lacking, I will make decision in order to move forward.
+If a different decision is needed, I will not be offended if you bring it up
-- Visual communicator, and am bias towards diagrams, workflows, and screen sharing during meetings.
-- My self-improvement goals: speaking up in larger group settings, and getting over the fear of being judged.

 ## What Motivates Me
 - I like to know how a decision is made and by whom.
 - Constructive feedback.
 I promise to thank you for your feedback and not react in a self-defensive mannter.
-I will sometimes ask for details so I understand the context for which the feedback applies to.
 - Frequent recognition of small contribution helps keep me going.
 - Opportunities to learn new things.
 I consciously fight career complacency.
 - Standardizing repeatable processes.